Cryptography & Secure Design

 byte[] encrypted = cipher.doFinal(plaintext.getBytes(StandardCharsets.UTF_8));

-// Prepend IV to ciphertext (IV is not secret, just must be unique)
+// Prepend IV to ciphertext (IV is NOT secret, just must be unique per key)

 byte[] combined = new byte[IV_SIZE + encrypted.length];